Introduction - Non Accredited

 - 2 day course refresher (post introductory training course)

 Both the 5 and 2 day courses are face-to-face, focusing on interactive activities.
-These can be delivered in the Welshpool and Bunbury Training Centres and the client’s workplace by arrangement.
+These can be delivered in the Bunbury Training Centre and the client’s workplace by arrangement.

 - This course is a participation course, and is not formally assessed